Synchronize Your Fork

 git fetch upstream

-3. Merge the changes from the upstream/main into your local main branch:
+3. Merge the changes from the `upstream/main` into your local `main` branch:

 git merge upstream/main

-4. At this point, your local main branch is synchronized with the original repository's main branch.
-To update your fork on GitHub, push your changes:
+4. At this point, your local `main` branch is synchronized with the original

 git push origin main

-Note: Always make sure your fork is synchronized before starting any new work.
-This ensures a smoother experience when creating pull requests later on.
+_Note:_ Always make sure your fork is synchronized before starting any new work.

-By regularly synchronizing your fork, you ensure a more harmonious development process and reduce potential hurdles when integrating your contributions with the main project.
+By regularly synchronizing your fork, you ensure a more harmonious development